Back to Recipes

 10

 Lay the loaf on a lightly oiled baking sheet, pressing it together to shorten it a bit while doing so.
-The reason for this is so that during rising, the dough will not pull apart or break.
-You must give it room to expand without splitting.
+This is to ensure that during rising, the dough will not pull apart or break, giving it room to expand without splitting.

 11